 I want to submit more than one project, do I have to send separate submissions?

 Yes, separate projects will be considered as separate submissions.
-Please note, it is one form and one submission fee per project.
+Please note, it is one form per project.

 Is this only open to professional practitioners?